How it all began

 The charity was set up in 2006 by Nik Kafka.
 Inspired by Fundación Paraguaya's San Francisco school, Nik began the charity to enable teacher and student teams in schools all over the world, at any level, within any educational framework and any economic setting, to set up and benefit from a school business.

-Around 71 million young people all over the world are unemployed and 156 million young people are trapped in "working poverty".
+Around 71 million young people all over the world are currently unemployed and 156 million young people are trapped in "working poverty".
 Lack of skills is cited as a primary cause.
-Our vision is that, through our School-Business Model, young people in school will gain, not just academic knowledge, but also entrepreneurial and business competencies and mindsets that will help them to succeed in school, work and life.
+Our vision is that, through our school-businesses, young people will gain business skills and entrepreneurial experience that will help them to succeed in school, work and life.